Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Is The Manhattan Prep GMAT Course Worth It?

-To be clear, the meticulous problem tracking gets old, the Qbank interface is clunky in places, and the higher tiers are pricey (though the one-month option helps).
+To be clear, practice exams without pre-made explanations gets old, the Qbank interface is clunky in places, and the higher tiers are pricey (though the one-month option helps).
 But overall, I really like this GMAT prep program.
 I don’t think you can go wrong with Manhattan Prep.

 Best GMAT pick for 2025!